Last updated: February 06, 2025

 Using home equity for investments FAQs

-Let’s explore the answers to some frequently asked questions about using home equity as an investment strategy:
+Here are answers to some frequently asked questions about using home equity for an investment:

-Which is better, HELOC or home equity loan?
+Which is better, a HELOC or a home equity loan?

-Ultimately, it’s up to you to decide which option works best for your needs.
+Ultimately, you’ll want to decide which option works best for your needs.

 Can I use a HELOC to pay off an investment property?

-Yes, it’s possible to use funds from either a HELOC or a home equity loan to pay off an investment property purchase.
-However, it’s important to understand the risks associated with these types of loans before taking them out — especially if used for real estate.
+You may be able to use funds from either a HELOC or a home equity loan to pay off an investment property purchase.
+However, you should understand the risks associated with doing so.

-Depending on market conditions and other factors, there’s always the potential that the value of the investment property could drop below what was borrowed against it — leaving homeowners responsible for paying back any remaining balance regardless of its current market value.
+Depending on market conditions and other factors, the value of your investment property may drop below any amount you borrowed against it.
+If this happens, you're still responsible for paying the outstanding loan balance.

 Get started on your home equity loan for investments

-A home equity loan can be a great way to finance investments in other ventures, like real estate, stocks and bonds, or mutual funds.
+A home equity loan may help you finance investments in other ventures, like real estate, stocks and bonds, or mutual funds.

-However, doing your research before committing to one of these products is essential.
-Make sure you understand how they work and shop for rates and products to get the best deal.
+However, doing your research before committing to one of these products is critical.
+Make sure you understand how financing works and shop for rates and products to get the best deal.

 - Main